-10.2.1.2.3 SetMutableBinding (N,V,S)
+10.2.1.2.5 SetMutableBinding (N,V,S)

-The concrete Environment Record method SetMutableBinding for object environment records attempts to set the value of the environment record's associated binding object's property whose name is the value of the argument N to the value of argument V. A property named N should already exist but if it does not or is not currently writable, error handling is determined by the value of the Boolean argument S.
+The concrete Environment Record method SetMutableBinding for object environment records attempts to set the value of the environment record's associated binding object's property whose name is the value of the argument N to the value of argument V. A property named N normally already exists but if it does not or is not currently writable, error handling is determined by the value of the Boolean argument S.

 - 1. Let envRec be the object environment record for which the method was invoked. - 2.
 Let bindings be the binding object for envRec. - 3.
-Return the result of calling the [[Put]] internal method of bindings with arguments N, V, and S.
+Return the result of Put(bindings, N, V, and S).

-10.2.1.2.4 GetBindingValue(N,S)
+10.2.1.2.6 GetBindingValue(N,S)